quieroSer/quieroSer/README.md

 - 👋 Hi, I’m @quieroSer
 - 👀 I’m interested in learning!!!
 First, I was amazed by blockchain technology, and the philosophy behind bitcoin.
 Then, I was shitcoining for a little while.
 Then I figured I was going nowhere without learning about Linux, C++ or Python or JavaScript and so many other technologies, programming languages and so on.

+- I have finished the book Programming Bitcoin, by Jimmy Song.
+And I am also reading mastering bitcoin, by Andreas.
 - 🌱 I’m currently learning ...
 Front-End career path @codecademy and Linux @The Linux Foundation
 - 💞️ I’m looking to collaborate on ... any bitcoin project that I might be of use
 - 📫 How to reach me ... javier.ortiz.mir@gmail.com or jotao.mir@gmail.com